xini/silverstripe-sitemap/readme.md

 ## Overview

-Adds a page type that automatically builds a sitemap from the view tree.
+Adds a page type that automatically builds a sitemap from the view tree based on templates.

 The module adds a new checkbox to the Settings tab of each page, where visibility of the page in the sitemap can be controlled.